 2018 Aug 11: Partial solar eclipse

-Bottom line: It’s possible to have three eclipses within a single month.
+Bottom line: It’s possible to have three eclipses within the time frame of a month.
 It’s rare to have three eclipses within a calendar month, but three eclipses within a lunar month is more common.